Shuffleboard: Strategy

-In shuffleboard, one tries to score, prevent the opponent from scoring, or both.
-The basic strategy involves both offense and defense.
-If it is your turn to shoot first, you are automatically on the defensive, because your opponent has the last shot of the frame.
-If you simply put your first shot into the scoring area, your opponent will knock it off, and if you then score with your second shot, the same will happen, and so on until you have used your last shot, and your opponent will knock that off and probably score.
-To combat this you can use the strategy of blocking and hiding – That is your first shot will be a guard disk shot to a location so that it blocks your opponent from that part of the scoring area that you can still place a good disk.
-Your second shot will be the one to play into that hiding place you created with your first shot, so your opponent cannot hit you out directly.
+Discs are scored according to their final position at the end of the frame, rather than where they were originally shot, and striking any previously shot disc is permitted.
+These rules bring a significant strategic aspect to the gameplay.
+An unobstructed disc in the scoring area can be knocked out of the court or into the 10-off area by an opposing player.
+It is common to block the scoring area by shooting discs into the zone between the dead line and scoring triangle.
+A blocking disc on the opponent's side obstructs them from scoring with a straight shot, while a blocking disc on one's own side secures that side for straight shots.
+The last shot of a frame, called the "hammer," is a critical opportunity to change the score in one's favor.

 International Shuffleboard Association

 The ISA was founded March 10, 1979, in St. Petersburg, Florida.
 The ISA was designed to make shuffleboard more popular in countries outside the North American continent, and to foster shuffleboard through international competitions.
-In 1981 in Muskegon, Michigan the first ISA Team World Championships were held, starting with teams from Canada, the USA and Japan only.
-Australia (1991), Brazil (1997), Germany (2006), Norway (2011) and lately Russia (2013) joined the World Championships, which take place yearly and last for one week.
+In 1981 in Muskegon, Michigan, the first ISA Team World Championships were held, starting with teams from Canada, the USA and Japan only.
+Australia (1991), Brazil (1997), Germany (2006), Norway (2011) Russia (2013) and lately the Netherlands (2023) joined the World Championships, which take place yearly and last for one week.

-In addition to the ISA, Declan hosts an international competition biannually.